Links

 Indicating the Level of Exchange Activity

-A positive trend of inflow or outflow to exchanges can indicate an increase in overall exchange activity, meaning more and more users actively use the exchange for trading.
+A positive trend of inflows or outflow to centralized exchanges can indicate an increase in overall exchange activity, meaning more and more users actively use the exchange for trading.
 This possibly means that the sentiment of traders is in the bullish moment.
 According to this interpretation, the other way around means bearish sentiment.

 Predicting Volatility